IlyaasK/website/content/posts/attached.md

 You are dependent on each other, biologically

 Date secure people.
 I am secure.
-N*** claims avoidance.
-Na**** is avoidant.
+Roof claims avoidance.
+Phool is avoidant.
 Mother is anxious.
 Father is avoidant.
 I had anxious tendencies.
 I don't anymore, and I attribute that to Vihaan.

 If youre dating anxious: respond to their calls and cries for help, reassure them, calm them down , tell them you'll be back in some time.